apiaryio/docker-base-images/README.md

 ## Adding a new image

-1. Create a repository in DockerHub
+1. Create a repository in DockerHub and set Collaborators to SRE with writing rights.
 1. Add a folder with the image name to this repository structure
 1. If multiple versions are needed, add subfolders with the tag names to the image folder
 1. Add your Dockerfile(s)

 Images are built automatically on CircleCI.
 Builds on `master` branch include a deploy step with pushing the built images to DockerHub.
 If you add a new image as described above, your image will get built and pushed automatically once the changes are merged.